Hjalmar Pettersen: Career

 In 1890, Pettersen published the work Anonymer og pseudonymer i den norske litteratur ("Anonymouses and Pseudonyms in Norwegian Literature").
 His next work was the 1897 Udlændingers reiser i Norge ("Travels in Norway"), which was a part of the University Library's yearbook series on foreigners in Norway.
-After a government grant to Halvorsen in 1898—who wanted to finish his work Norsk forfatterleksikon 1814–1880 ("Norwegian Writers' Encyclopedia 1814–1880"), Pettersen succeeded him as chief librarian of the national department at the University Library.
+After a government grant to Halvorsen in 1898, who wanted to finish his work Norsk forfatterleksikon 1814–1880 ("Norwegian Writers' Encyclopedia 1814–1880"), Pettersen succeeded him as chief librarian of the national department at the University Library.
 In the same year, he started working with Bibliotheca Norvegica, an annotated bibliography of Norwegian literature.
 It featured 3,300 pages on a total of four volumes, which were published between 1899 and 1924.
-He registered every collected work in the bibliography himself, and often travelled to libraries and archives in foreign countries to find books and sources.
+He registered every collected work in the bibliography himself and often travelled to libraries and archives in foreign countries to find books and sources.

 Pettersen retired in 1926.
-Before his retirement, he had started working on the fifth volume of Bibliotheca Norvegica, which was intended as an addition to the second and fourth volume in the series.
+Before his retirement, he had started working on the fifth volume of Bibliotheca Norvegica, which was intended as an addition to the second and fourth volumes in the series.
 He had also started working on a bibliography titled Henrik Ibsen bedømt av samtid og eftertid ("Henrik Ibsen Assessed by Contemporary and Retrospective Society").
-It featured collected works and quotations on the Norwegian playwright Henrik Ibsen, and was published on Ibsen's centennial anniversary on 20 March 1928.
+It featured collected works and quotations from the Norwegian playwright Henrik Ibsen and was published on Ibsen's centennial anniversary on 20 March 1928.
 Pettersen died on 18 January 1928 at Bygdøy in Oslo, aged 72.

 Honours and assessment

-In 1903, Pettersen was appointed member of the Norwegian Academy of Science and Letters.
-He was decorated as a Knight of the Royal Norwegian Order of St. Olav in 1909, and upgraded to a Commander in 1926.
+In 1903, Pettersen was appointed a member of the Norwegian Academy of Science and Letters.
+He was decorated as a Knight of the Royal Norwegian Order of St. Olav in 1909 and upgraded to a Commander in 1926.
 Since 1921, he was an Officier de l'instruction publique.
 On his 70th birthday, friends and colleagues bestowed him a government-funded Festschrift.

 His biographer in Norsk biografisk leksikon, Odd Heide Hald, described him as a man with a "bitter tongue", but also a man who was friendly and extroverted in social life.
-The librarian Wilhelm Munthe called him a "cosmopolitan" and "literary nationalist", who was fond of travelling.
+The librarian Wilhelm Munthe called him a "cosmopolitan" and "literary nationalist" who was fond of travelling.